pushkarkishore/Querry-efficient-blackbox-attack/README.md

 epoch:	199	nll:	9.425596
 ```

+## Malware saved model
+Trained malware detector is available in this folder

 Note: this code is based on the https://github.com/LantaoYu/SeqGAN and https://github.com/ofirnachum/sequence_gan.
 Thanks to LantaoYu and ofirnachum.